Aryanhac/Capstone-Project/README.md

 ## Blog
 https://medium.com/@202051038/how-to-deploy-an-html-project-from-the-jenkins-pipeline-using-docker-aws-ec2-and-the-ecr-and-ecs-21774ca62af5
 ## Description
-For this HTML project, I develop the Jenkins Pipeline.
+For this HTML project, I develop the multi branch Jenkins Pipeline.
 I defined 5 stage in the pipeline:

 1. Project cloned from github
 2. Using Dockerfile, create a Docker artifact.